gusalzib/Distributed-Systems---Dental-Health-Care-System/assignment.md

 zoom levels...).
 - allow for slot selection and booking.
 - allow for booking cancellation.
-- notify the user when new suitable slots become available.
+- notify the user when new suitable slots become available, or when a slot they have booked is cancelled by the dentist.
 - react to responses with appropriate messaging to the user.
 - react to simultaneous bookings by making changes in availability visible to the user (without requiring an active refreshing of the interface by the user).
 - be equally usable on a range of devices, including mobile devices and tablets.
 ​
 ## Architecture
-The task shall be solved through a Distributed System architecture.
+The task shall be solved through a Distributed Systems architecture.
 The Distributed System should execute using a collection of nodes, so that each process is mapped onto a node.
 Nodes can be either separate hardware nodes, or separate operating system processes.
 During the final demo, the system must be demonstrated to run on clearly independent processes, either by deploying the system on different cloud VMs or (at least) by starting the programs from different terminal windows on the same machine.
 ​

 The distributed system must consist of at least 4 distributed components, each clearly contributing to the purpose of the application and leading to an overall meaningful architecture.
 Architectural styles such as Pipe-and-Filter, Publish/subscribe and Client/server are supposed to be combined.